 "Calmar!"
-Connal slow replied, "I never fled, young song of Matha!
+Connal slow replied, "I never fled, young son of Matha!
 I was swift with my friends in fight; but small is the fame of Connal!
 The battle was won in my presence; the valiant overcame!
 But, son of Semo, hear my voice, regard the ancient throne of Cormac.
-Give wealth and half the land for peace, till Fingal shall arrive on our coast.
-Or, if war be thy choice, I lift the sword and spear.
-My joy shall be in the midst of thousands: my soul shall lighten through the gloom of the fight!"
+Give wealth and t The Orkney islands.